uriaLevko/Disaster_response/README.md

 <img src="statis/accuracy.PNG" width=50% height=50% title="99% accuracy with little to no effort">
 </p>

-2.According to the imbalance in class (positive or negative) to to the topic, we will have to choose the right metric:
+2. According to the imbalance in class (positive or negative) to to the topic, we will have to choose the right metric:
  * Precision: Appropriate when minimizing false positives is the focus - apropriate classes that demand high reasource allocation but are not life saving.
  * Recall: Appropriate when minimizing false negatives is the focus - apropriate classes that are highly life saving.
  * F-Measure: provides a way to combine both precision and recall into a single measure that captures both properties.

-3.No single threshold can be acticated for al classes, and we will have to change threshold according to:
+3. No single threshold can be acticated for al classes, and we will have to change threshold according to:
  * Class imbalance (positive or negative).
  * Metric selection (logical class determines the metric).
  * use of ROC curves as indicators.

+LICENSE: This project is licensed under the terms of the esri license product.
+There is no approval to copy or use this code without permission